Colloquy

 Ana Ilievska

-Presumably, it has never been a good time for the Humanities.
-Perhaps because it is simply in the nature of the discipline to find itself perpetually in crisis, lagging behind the times, dragging its leaden feet made out of indelible words, asking for more and more time in a civilization perpetually in a rush.
-It is constantly on the edge of a precipice, but we cannot deny that, while it is awkwardly balancing itself on the edge, it does enjoy magnificent views.
-After all, our field does not thrive on security, on solid facts, on controlled experiments with measurable outcomes.
+Presumably, it has never been a good time for the humanities.
+Perhaps because it is simply in the nature of these disciplines to find themselves perpetually in crisis, lagging behind the times, dragging their leaden feet made out of indelible words, asking for more and more time in a civilization perpetually in a rush.
+They are constantly on the edge of a precipice, but we cannot deny that, while they awkwardly balance on the edge, they do enjoy magnificent views.
+After all, our fields do not thrive on security, on solid facts, on controlled experiments with measurable outcomes.

 Read more